dark9ive/Linear_Algebra-HW/week01/README.md

 ```

 In the first line, I assigned **x** with `numpy.linespace(a, b, c)`, which means assign an array with `c` isometric numbers ranged from `a` to `b`.In the second line, I assigned **y** as an array with each element equals to 2<sup>x</sup>.

+### Draw graphs

 The next function I use is `plt.figure()`.
 This fuction is used to switch different graphs.
 The only parameter needed is the index of the graph, which starts from 1.

-This is the graph with all the points seprated.
+The function `plt.scatter(x, y)` can draw the graph with all the points seprated:

 <img id="figure01" src="https://github.com/dark9ive/Linear_Algebra-HW/blob/master/week01/pics/figure01.png" width="400" height="300">

-This is the graph with all the points linked by straight lines.
+The function `plt.plot(x, y)` can draw the graph with all the points linked by straight lines:

 <img id="figure02" src="https://github.com/dark9ive/Linear_Algebra-HW/blob/master/week01/pics/figure02.png" width="400" height="300">